Fire eating: History

 Fire eating was a common part of Hindu, Sadhu, and Fakir performances to show spiritual attainment.
 It became a part of the standard sideshow acts in the late 1880s and was often seen as one of the entry-level skills for sideshow performers.

 Although not the earliest, the first to attract the attention of the upper classes was an Englishman named Richardson, who first performed in France in 1667.
 Richardson "munched glowing coals, drank flaming liquids, and otherwise appeared to prove that he was unharmed by fire".
 His methods were subsequently made public by his servant.

 A famous fire eater from the 18th century was Robert Powell who allegedly not only swallowed fire but also red-hot coals, melted sealing wax and even brimstone.
 He performed, often in front of British and other European royalty and nobility, for nearly sixty years and, in 1751, was awarded a purse of gold and a large silver medal.
 Other fire eaters include the magicians Ching Ling Foo and Daniel P. Mannix.

 Guinness World Records

 The most torches extinguished in one minute with the mouth (using multiple rods) is 99 and was achieved by Bret Pasek (U.S.) at the Minnesota Renaissance Festival in Shakopee, Minnesota, on 7 September 2014.

-The longest duration fire torch teething is 3 minutes 38.39 seconds and was achieved by Alexander Spitfire (U.S.) at Circo Draconum's Draco's Inferno in Hell's Kitchen Lounge Newark, New Jersey on August 30, 2015.

-Tricks

-Trick categories are widely performed.
-Specific trick names may vary greatly depending on the country or artist.

-Vapor tricks

-Vapor tricks use the fuel vapors held in the mouth during or before an extinguish.